 Your birth plan

-A birth plan outlines what you want to happen during the different stages of labour, through to the first hours with your newborn.
+A birth plan outlines what you want to happen during the different , through to the first hours with your newborn.
 The aim is to let the team taking care of you know what your ideal birth looks like, so they can work towards it while giving you the care you need.

 Whether it’s a written guide, or a few principles that you have discussed with your midwife, a birth plan is about feeling prepared for what’s to come.